-2. Read the story from beginning to end, as you did the first day, again showing the pictures.
-Read slowly enough so that students can follow the story and will have a chance to think about the events as they unfold.

-3. When you finish reading, open the book to the start of the story and hold it up so that the students can see the illustrations.
+- 2. Read the story from beginning to end, as you did the first day, again showing the pictures.
+Read slowly enough so that students can follow the story and will have a chance to think about the events as they unfold. - 3.
+When you finish reading, open the book to the start of the story and hold it up so that the students can see the illustrations.
 Ask them to look at the first illustrations and recall what happened at the very beginning of the story, using these questions:

 Who are the characters shown here?

 What is happening in this part of the story?

 What do we know that the story doesn't tell us directly?

-The first two questions call for literal understandings, such as that the boy does not have a name.
+The first two questions call for literal understandings, such as that the fox has soft fur and beautiful whiskers.
 The third question calls for inferences-understanding things that are implied but not specifically stated.
-For example, the book doesn't say how the boy felt about not having a name, but we can infer that he wasn't happy about it.
-The illustration of him sitting on the wall shows a sad look on his face, and the story tells about how he asks others to help him get a name, so we can infer how he felt.
+For example, the story doesn't say that the man intended for the fox to be captured, but we can infer that he did because he directed the fox to the bushes where the net was.
+Also, when the man tricks the fox, the story doesn't say anything about the man's character, but we can infer that he is devious and dishonest.

-4. Then turn to the next two pages, and ask the same questions.
+- 4. Then turn to the next two pages, and ask the same questions.
 Continue in this way through the book, having the students recall and talk about the story by looking at the pictures on each of the pages.
 It is likely that the students will have noticed more details this time and so will have more to say as they recall the events in the story.
 They should also be able to make some inferences about the characters and events.
 Call on different students each time to give everyone a chance to respond.
-If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them.

-5. When you have gone through the whole book, discussing the pictures and the story in this way, close the book and say to the students:
+If students don't remember some of the details, remind them of that part of the story, in your own words, or read that part again to them. - 5.
+When you have gone through the whole book, discussing the pictures and the story in this way, close the book and say to the students: